CarlosCoba/XS3D/README.md

 XookSuut3D or XS3D for short, is a python tool developed to model circular and non-circular motions on 3D spectroscopic observations, like those obtained from Integral-Field-Spectroscopy, ALMA, VLA, etc. XS3D models a spectral-line cube observation, while corrects for the the observational Beam/PSF and spectral broadening (LSF).
-For this purpose it makes use of the FFTW library via pyFFTW.
+For this purpose it makes use of the [FFTW](https://www.fftw.org/) library via pyFFTW.
+Make sure FFTW is installed in your machine.
 XS3D is  particularly designed for spectral-line observations on frequency, wavelength and velocity domain, which makes it suitable to model a wide variety of spectral-lines from CO, HI, ionized gas and IR lines etc.
 XS3D adopts the same minimization technique as its 2D version, [XookSuut](https://github.com/CarlosCoba/XookSuut-code), but extended to datacubes.